apache/openwhisk-deploy-kube/docs/configurationChoices.md

 components is not currently supported:
 - apigateway and redis.
 Running only a single replica of these services is unlikely to be a significant scalability bottleneck.
 - couchdb.
-For production deployments of OpenWhisk on Kubernetes, we strongly recomend running CouchDB externally to OpenWhisk as described below.
+For production deployments of OpenWhisk on Kubernetes, we strongly recommend running CouchDB externally to OpenWhisk as described below.
 An external CouchDB instance enables better management of the database and decouples its lifecycle from that of the OpenWhisk deployment.
 - The event providers: alarmprovider and kafkaprovider.